 by Tom Rath, 175 pages, published in 2007.

-The author, a Director of the Gallup Poll company, begins by presenting his vision for personal development: for him, it’s better to focus on your strengths rather than your weaknesses.
+The author, an executive at the Gallup Poll company, begins by presenting his vision for personal development: for him, it’s better to focus on your strengths rather than your weaknesses.
 Yet our society in general puts the emphasis on what it takes to overcome our weaknesses, which according to him, is an enormous waste of time and energy.

-According to Tom Rath, if we don’t work in a sector or domaine that allows us to use our strengths, it is likely that we:
+According to Tom Rath, if we don’t work in a sector or domain that allows us to use our strengths, it is likely that we :

 Tom Rath tells us that he thinks it is stupid to focus on our weaknesses rather than our strengths.
 For him, the result is the product of a simple equation: talent x work = results.
 Using a scale of 1 to 5, let’s suppose that you are working feverishly in an area in which you are naturally mediocre.
 The result will be 2 x 5 = 10.
 Now, if you work hard, but not pushing yourself too hard, in an area in which you are naturally gifted, the result will be 5 x 4 = 20.